joshuaskelly/delver-community-mods/dungeon-level-additions/README.md

 This mod adds more levels to the dungeon stage of Delver.
 Currently it contains the following new rooms:
-- A small crystal cave (Ends, 1.bin)
+- A small crystal cave (End)
-- A small prison for four prisoners (Halls, 1.bin)
+- A small prison for four prisoners (TriIntersection)
+- A buried mine entrance (Beginning)